hnguyen094/hnguyen094.github.io/storage/tctfy/source.txt

 				[line break][italic type]It's old and overplayed,[roman type] you thought to yourself and get out of bed.".
 Before entering the bed:
 	say "You fall onto the bed, as it engulfs you. [line break]Ah.
 It's soft.
 You could stay here forever.";
-	if introspection counter is greater than 5: say "You close your eyes, [run paragraph on]";
+	if introspection counter is greater than 4: say "You climb under the sheets, and tuck yourself in.
+You close your eyes, [run paragraph on]";
 		if happiness > 70:
 			say "and enter a peaceful slumber.
-You had been loved, you had loved.
-Death comes naturally, and it just happens to be your turn. [run paragraph on]";
+You have been loved, you have loved.
+Death comes naturally, and it just happens to be your turn.
+And maybe that's okay. [run paragraph on]";
 		otherwise if happiness > 49:
 			say "realizing you didn't amount to much in your life. [italic type]Just a victim of circumstance, [roman type]you thought to yourself. [run paragraph on]";
 		otherwise if happiness > 30:
 			say "crying.
 You miss them so much.
 Everyone you loved, dying one by one. [italic type]Everyone dies.[roman type]
 It[']s your turn. [run paragraph on]";
 		otherwise if happiness > 0:
-			say "but only for a brief moment to imagine a large syringe of pentobarbital.
-You reach for it and plunged it into your heart.
+			say "but only for a brief moment.
+You open your eyes to a large syringe of pentobarbital next to you.
+You reach for it and plunge it into your heart.
 You close your eyes while making sure the full dose enters your bloodstream. [run paragraph on]";
 		end the story;
 		say "You won't wake again.";
 	otherwise: